 The history of American democracy, to say the least, has been checkered.
 Our nation was founded at a time when people of African descent were held in bondage.
 After slavery was abolished, they were forced to endure legal discrimination for another 100 years.
-Women, when our country was formed, were not just second class citizens.
-They were third or fourth class citizens.

-We are not returning to the days of back room abortions, when countless women died or were maimed.
+We are not returning to the days of back-room abortions, when countless women died or were maimed.
 The decision about abortion must remain a decision for the woman, her family and physician to make, not the government.

 We are not going back to the days of wide-scale domestic violence, even if 31 Republican men in the Senate recently voted against the reauthorization of the Violence Against Women Act because it expanded coverage to the gay community and Native Americans.

-We are not going back to the days when it was legal for women to be paid less for doing the same work as men, even if the Governor of Wisconsin recently signed a bill to repeal that state's pay equity law.
+We are not going back to the days when it was legal for women to be paid less for doing the same work as men, even if the governor of Wisconsin recently signed a bill to repeal that state's pay-equity law.